sgharms/website/source/guides/router_primer.md

 Using the [Ember.Router][EmberRouter] is the preferred pattern for building large applications in [Ember.JS][EmberSite].
-Ember's approach is to conceive of your application as a collection of states which can be accessed via both unique internal specifiers _as well as_ by URL paths that "route" to those states.
+Ember's approach is to conceive of your application as a collection of states which can be accessed via both unique internal specifiers (a "route path") _as well as_ by URL locations that "route" to those states.

 This approach has many advantages:

-  * Employment of the [State Machine][StateMachine] pattern
+  * Employs the [State Machine][StateMachine] pattern
   * Functional states of the application define the URL, not vice-versa
   * Nesting of routes has built-in support
-  * Based on entry to these states, recursive chains of views can be automatically instantiated and inserted _without your having to manage them!_
+  * On entry to these states, recursive chains of views can be automatically instantiated and inserted _without your having to manage them!_

 This guide is designed to help the reader accomplish the following: